June 26, 2023

 Today is the start of my Oregon section hike on the PCT.
 I’m finally hitting the trail!

-Most people who pass this geographic landmark do so their PCT leg between Seiad Valley, CA (PCT mile 1657) and Ashland, OR (PCT mile 1719).
+Most hikers pass this geographic landmark on their PCT leg between Seiad Valley, CA (PCT mile 1657) and Ashland, OR (PCT mile 1719).
 Far fewer hikers try to drive there.
-Yet in my typical stubborn way, I really wanted to start this trek right where the PCT crossed into Oregon.
+Yet, in my typically stubborn way, I really wanted to start this trek right where the PCT crossed into Oregon.
 This meant winding our way down miles and miles of gravel and dirt forest roads into the rural reaches of southern Oregon until we arrived at the Stateline Trailhead just 0.3 miles north of the California border.

 POLEDORK

-My summer section hike on the Oregon PCT is also one of the rare occasions were I’m not starting my journey solo.
-My weekly hiking pal, Bonnie (aka Poledork), is joining me for the first 150 miles of Oregon so she can fill in a missing gap in her own PCT hiking resume.
+My summer section hike on the Oregon PCT is also one of those rare occasions where I’m not starting my hike solo.
+My weekly hiking pal, Bonnie (aka Poledork), is joining me for the first 150 miles of Oregon to fill in a missing gap in her own PCT hiking resume.

 Nonetheless, hiking with a partner has its perks too.
 It means moderating my pace and walking fewer miles at the beginning of my trip, which is a skill I still desperately need to learn.
 I often get so excited about my outdoor adventures that I overdo it during the first few days and then end up paying the price with injured feet, sore muscles, and a bit of mental catastrophizing.

-I definitely don’t need any new injuries either – given the fact that I’m coming into this section hike with badly torn up feet from my Mt.
+I don’t need any new injuries either – given the fact that I’m coming into this section hike with badly torn-up feet from my Mt.
 Rainier climb, which ended a mere two days ago.
-I finished that climb with blisters covering the tops of most of my toes and the insides of both heels thanks to the double-walled rental boots I used.
-So the last thing I need right now it to do it overdo it with my exuberance.
-Hence the reason I’m eager to let Poledork set a more relaxed pace for the two of us.
+I finished that climb with blisters covering the tops of most of my toes and the insides of both heels, thanks to the double-walled rental boots I used.
+The last thing I need right now is to do it overdo it with my exuberance.
+Hence, the reason I’m eager to let Poledork set a more relaxed pace for the two of us.

 But mostly, I’m super excited to share this experience with Poledork because she knows so much about Oregon history and the local flora.
-She’s a wealth of interesting knowledge and always pointing out new flowers and telling me their names.
+She’s a wealth of interesting knowledge and always points out new flowers and tells me their names.

 TAGGING THE BORDER

 Luckily, Poledork saved the day.
-She brought her guidebook for the Oregon section of the PCT in the car for entertainment value on the drive down to the border.
-So between that guidebook and her GaiaGPS app, we were able to get ourselves over to the gravel forest service road (Beaver Creek Road) that would actually get us to our intended destination!
+She brought her guidebook for the Oregon section of the PCT for entertainment value on the drive down to the border.
+So, between that guidebook and her GaiaGPS app, we were able to get ourselves over to the gravel forest service road (Beaver Creek Road) that would get us to our intended destination!

 Two thru-hikers named Town Stop and Sherpa Sheryl were sitting beside the trail cooking up their lunch when we got to our destination.
-So we chatted with them briefly and learned they were a mother/daughter duo who started at the Mexico border, skipped the Sierras (due to the record high snow), and were now back on trail heading north toward Canada.
+So we chatted with them briefly and learned they were a mother/daughter duo who started at the Mexico border, skipped the Sierras (due to the record-high snow), and were now back on the trail heading north toward Canada.

 SNOW